 He has been a co-applicant on several successful grant applications including two currently recruiting CRUK-funded phase III trials.

 David ensures that biostatistics expertise is integrated into our strategy.

 Ian has over 6 years’ experience working in the Manchester Clinical Trials Unit as as CTU Business Support Manager, Operations and Governance Manager and Lead Clinical Trial Project Manager.

 He has over 18 years’ experience of working in academic-led research, in partnership with NHS institutions, major research funding bodies, and research networks.
 Ian has also held several senior roles at The Christie and, prior to that, was employed in data management.

 Please contact us at the earliest stage of your study design to start discussions.
 This should also be at least 12 weeks in advance of your grant submission deadline.

 Manchester CTU is a registered UK CRC Clinical Trial Unit.

 Manchester CTU receives National Institute for Health Research CTU Support Funding.

-This funding has been awarded to support the unit in developing and supporting NIHR research.
+This funding has been awarded to support the unit in developing and supporting NIHR trials.